microsoft/ProtocolTestFramework/docs/PTFUserGuide.md

 ### File Logging

 File logging provides a way for PTF users to log necessary messages to files.
 PTF provides two logging file formats, plain text and XML.
 The plain text format is suitable for viewing the log file using text editors.
-The XML format is for analysing the test log using tools, such as the Reporting Tool.
+The XML format is for analysing the test log using tools.

 __Usage__